Skip to main content

 This means two things:

 1. Never call setId().
 Once an entity is in a collection, cached, or in a persistence context, never change it via a setter.
+For concrete IDs, do not change after persisting.

 2. Never mutate the ID's internal state.
 If your ID is a composite key (like an @EmbeddedId), the object itself must be immutable.
 Don't just avoid setters; design the ID class as an immutable value type with no way to change its internal fields.